amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Unstructured_controls
 ---------------------

 The ``unstructured_controls`` sections is divided in the subsections specific to the process kernels and the numerical solver mode.
-Either the ``unstructured_controls`` or the ``structured_controls`` section headings are required.
+The section header, ``unstructured_controls`` is required.
 However, no options within the sections are required.
 The list of available options is as follows:

 .. code-block:: xml

   <unstructured_controls>
-      Required Elements: NONE
+      Required Elements: none
-      Optional Elements: unstr_flow_controls, unstr_transport_controls, unstr_chemistry_controls, unstr_steady-state_controls, unstr_transient_controls, unstr_linear_solver, unstr_nonlinear_solver, unstr_preconditioners
+      Optional Elements: unstr_flow_controls, unstr_transport_controls, unstr_chemistry_controls,
+                         unstr_steady-state_controls, unstr_transient_controls,
+                         unstr_linear_solver, unstr_nonlinear_solver, unstr_preconditioners
   </unstructured_controls>

 Unstr_flow_controls